patcito/angularjs_scaffold/README.md

       --layout-type=fixed [fluid]
       --no-jquery
       --no-bootstrap
       --language=coffeescript [javascript]  NOTE: this setting will be set for the entire rails app and will affect all subsequent 'rails generate angularjs:scaffold <<model>>' commands

 Run your usual scaffold command:

     $ rails g scaffold Post title:string body:string
     $ rake db:migrate

-Now run the angularjs command and it will rewrite everything the AngularJS way:
+Now run the angularjs:scaffold command and it will rewrite everything the AngularJS way:

     $ rails g angularjs:scaffold Posts # adds everything needed using AngularJS